rmarting/rhdh-exercises/README-gitlab.md

 oc apply -f ./custom-app-config-gitlab/gitlab-secrets.yaml -n rhdh-gitlab
 ```

-Modify `app-config` with environment variables from the new secret:
+Modify `app-config` section of the `app-config-rhdh` ConfigMap with environment variables from the new secret:

 ```yaml
     app: